-Aircrew must ensure that flight plans are submitted for all flying operations.
+Aircrew must ensure that flight plans are submitted for all flying operations excluding circuit operations.
 For operations within the AFTA, the flight plan shall include VFR in all applicable Danger Areas where aircraft do not desire an IFR service from civil ATS.
 IFR Operations within Danger Areas require prior coordination with ATC.